‘Justice wasn’t served’: 50 years since Chappaquiddick

 Were it not for Chappaquiddick, Kennedy may well have been the Democrat who denied Richard Nixon a second term in 1972.
 But he didn’t dare run then, and a later presidential campaign in 1980 fizzled.

-“The phenomenon of the personal becoming political began with Chappaquiddick,” said Patrick Maney, a Kennedy expert and professor of political science at Boston College.
+“The phenomenon of the personal becoming political began with Chappaquiddick,” said Patrick Maney, a Kennedy expert and professor of history at Boston College.
 “There was something different in American politics after Chappaquiddick than there was before.”

 Even so, Kennedy went on to serve another four decades in the Senate, where he was one of the nation’s longest serving and most influential legislators of the 20th century, securing his place in the pantheon of American politics.

-Note: This story has been corrected to show that Patrick Maney is a professor of history, not political science.